TheRealAnonymous008/quartz/content/details/narrative/characters/Character Writing.md

 * The following framework gives an idea for why the audience may like characters.
 * One of the best ways to make characters feel real is to not write them to a role.
 They should not just be set dressing.
 	* The less time you give to the character, the more likely you will write them to a role.
+	* *Remark*: Aim to make it satisfying to observe the character's behavior and especially changes in their behavior.

 * *Every character sees themselves as the main character of their own stories*.
 * *Character background defines how they speak, think, act and see the world*.
 	* A good way to do is is through [[Dialogue|Dialogue]]